Loans and lines of credit are the most common business financing products.

 What’s a Business Line of Credit?

 A business line of credit is similar to a credit card.
 You’re approved for a certain amount and you can use the funds when you need them.
 Once you use your credit line, you’re charged interest on the amount you use.
+Additionally, some lenders charge a small fee each time you withdraw funds, which could be 1%-3% of the borrowed amount.

 Most credit lines are revolving, which means as you pay down your balance, your credit line is restored up to your original credit limit.
 Lines of credits often have terms between 6 months to 5 years or more in some cases.